 How to cook spaghetti squash in the Instant Pot

-Cooking spaghetti squash whole in the Instant Pot does take longer than halved, but the results are so worth it: perfectly cooked squash, and the ‘noodles’ have a much better texture.
+Rather than cutting the raw squash, we are cooking spaghetti squash whole in the Instant Pot.
+While this does take longer than halved, the results are so worth it: perfectly cooked squash, and the 'noodles' have the perfect texture.

-- place a cup of water in the Instant Pot.
+- place a cup of water in the stainless steel insert of your Instant Pot.

 - place the trivet on top.

 - Poke spaghetti squash all over with a paring knife.
-Note: you can only fit small (2 lb) & medium (3 lb) spaghetti squash in a 6 quart Instant Pot.
+Note: you can only fit small (2 lb) & medium (3 lb) spaghetti squash in a 6 quart model.

-- Steam for 20 minutes (small) or 25 minutes (medium).
+- Cook on high pressure for 20 minutes (small) or 25 minutes (medium).
 Release the pressure immediately and check to see if your squash is cooked to your liking.

 Since we are often using our spaghetti squash in a second recipe which requires cooking, we like to cook our squash noodles to be a bit 'al dente' and have a small bit of crunch to them.
 You can certainly add a few minutes to the cook time in the Instant Pot if you'd like them to be completely soft.